Making something original in Chicagoland. Est. June 1, 2012.

 What I'm doing now?

-Last November I joined WeDeliver, a hyperlocal, on-demand delivery startup as the technical lead.
+In November 2012 I joined WeDeliver, a hyperlocal, on-demand delivery startup as co-founder and CTO.
 This project has been fun and challenging.
 Building a lean startup from scratch is always fun, but also working with an awesome distributed team has been amazing.
 Somehow over the last few months I've built a suite of products from a RESTful API, to a web application based on AngularJS and a distributed order dispatch system.
 Fun stuff.
 Although I write alot of code with my team, I still enjoy breaking out the whiteboard every now and again.
+I've scaled my development team up and down, I've worked by myself, and managed a team of seven developers.
+At times I worked across timezones and at others I packed everyone into a tiny room to get stuff done.
+Building a startup involves different stages along the way.

 I've also become somewhat of a protagonist for entrepreneurship in the Caribbean.
 I'm now an organizer for Startup Weekend Trinidad & Tobago, and started collaborating with Startup Weekend organizers around the world to pursue the cause of entrepreneurship.